Torg-e/web-ssh-client/ROADMAP.md

 🔲 Database editor for: MySQL/MariaDB, PostgreSQL, Microsoft SQL Server, MongoDB, SQLite

-🔲 proxmox API integration to automatically adopt LXC containers
+🔲 Proxmox API integration to automatically adopt LXC containers

-🔲 quick building blocks that can be executed via one click, for example for an apt update && apt upgrade -y
+🔲 Quick building blocks that can be executed via one click, for example for an apt update && apt upgrade -y

+🔲 Built in web code editor to be able to conveniently edit code or configuration files

 🔲 More design features :)